View details and pricing on Forklift Train The Trainer in:

 Why choose Forklift Training Systems for your forklift trainer’s class?

-Our forklift train the trainer classes are held in Ohio, Kentucky and Indiana.
-However, if you need four or more forklift trainers, we’ll bring the class to your site anywhere in the United States.
+Our forklift train the trainer classes are held in Ohio.
+However, if you need four or more forklift trainers, we’ll bring the class to your facility anywhere in the United States.
 This is perfect for companies which have substantial operator turnover, multiple locations, or unique operations/forklifts.
 This is not a seminar, it’s a pass or fail class where participants EARN the right to become trainers.
 Trainers will be provided the applicable OSHA Forklift Standard and then tested on their knowledge of it.
 Trainers are also required to conduct a survey of their site and forklifts to identify areas where they can improve safety and OSHA Forklift Compliance.
 The forklift trainers also get to take part in an operator training classroom to see how high quality forklift training is conducted.
 Class size is limited in order to give each trainer sufficient personal attention.
 This two-day class takes the time to do it right and trainers will leave the class highly motivated to make positive changes.
 Your trainers will know what to do and how to do it, as well as having the materials and confidence to get the job done right.
 They will also be inspired to return home and make your workplace a safer place for both forklift operators and pedestrians.
 Our training program exceeds most other programs in terms of quality and duration.
 This is especially true for forklift dealership based and online-based classes which can last only 2-6 hours and don’t adequately prepare forklift trainers.
-Our classes are held on a regular basis in Columbus, Cincinnati, Toledo and Cleveland; classes are also offered in Louisville, Kentucky and Indianapolis, Indiana.
 Trainers regularly travel from across the U.S. to attend our classes because there isn’t a local option which meets our standard of quality and preparedness.
 If you need four or more forklift trainers, we can also cost effectively bring our class right to your facility anywhere in the U.S. Onsite trainers classes feature a special forklift safety audit and have a fixed flat rate which includes up to eight trainers and all new training materials!
 Don’t need the full eight trainers, but would prefer an onsite class?
 Invite other local companies or other sites within your corporation to attend and help offset your training costs.
 We also offer an optional third day for those desiring to cross train as aerial work platform trainers (scissor and boom lifts).
 Many companies have aerial work platforms, but very few have a formal training program, materials or qualified aerial work platform trainers.